CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 ## terraform init

-Terraform Init sets up the Current Project Environment and connects to the Azure Storage Account Defined in your "`terraform/main.tf`"
+Terraform Init sets up the Current Project Environment and connects to the Azure Storage Account Defined in your "`stage_1_AKS_Cluster/main.tf`"

 ## Terraform fmt
 Terraform fmt allows you to Format your Code automatically so it matches the expected Syntax.
-It Beautyfies your code aswell for better readablity.
+It Beautyfies your code as well for better read ability.

-We set "`continue-on-error: false`" so you get Automatic Linting and the Pipeline doesnt allow properly Formatted code.
+We set "`continue-on-error: true`" so you get Automatic Linting and the Pipeline doesn't allow properly Formatted code.

 ## Terraform Plan
 Creates a Plan of the Changes needed to be done on Azure to accomplish the defined Settings in your Terraform Code.

 ## Dependencies and Environments

 You can Setup Concurrent or sequential Tasks with Pipelines.
-In our example we made a Sequential Task by definining defining that the Seconds Task needs the First:
+In our example we made a Sequential Task by defining defining that the Seconds Task needs the First:

 "`needs: [terraform]`"

-Also we Setup two different Environments "production" and "developement" those are necessary for an Approval Workflow.
+Also we Setup two different Environments "production" and "development" those are necessary for an Approval Workflow.
 More on that later.

 ## Terraform apply